5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 • Manual digitizing and groovy stitch effects

-• Photo Flash (check it out on their site!), Photo Stitch (digitizing a photo for embroidery), and redwork design capabilities
+• Photo Flash (check it out on their site!), Photo Stitch (digitizing a photo for embroidery), Reef Photo Stitch, hand stitch effect, and redwork design capabilities

 • Auto and manual applique creation with the ability to create cutting machine files

-Hatch is expensive, but they frequently discount it if you check the price around major holidays.
+Hatch software is expensive, but Wilcom frequently discounts it if you check the price around major holidays.

-Several very helpful Facebook groups also give tips for working with this software, as do many YouTube channels.
+When it comes to help, several very helpful Facebook groups also give tips for working with this software, as do many YouTube channels and Hatch Academy.
 Make sure to check those out as you’re learning.

 2. SewWhat-Pro and SewArt